zverok/zverok.github.io/index.md

 * Able to make good decisions about user interface logic and information architecture, but have no solid education and no graphic prototyping skills at all

 * Master degree in Computer Science
-* Variable level of English: excellent reading, strange yet understandable writing (as you can see), really bad spoken
+* Variable level of English: excellent reading, strange yet understandable writing (as you can see), really bad spoken one